STATEMENT OF PURPOSE

 Employees whose job performance problems are not related to a lack of skill may be in need of the attention of professionals.
 If the underlying problems or situations are ignored, they may worsen with time, eventually rendering the person unemployable.
 With proper treatment, many troubled employees can be restored to a satisfactory level of job performance.

-To help avoid this waste of human resources, the Company offers an Employee Assistance Program (EAP) for employees and their dependents as part of its employee services.
+The Company offers an Employee Assistance Program (EAP) for employees and their dependents as part of its employee services to help individuals manage personal problems that can impact their well-being and work performance.
 The EAP provides confidential evaluation, referral and short-term counseling at no cost to employees whose personal or health problems are interfering with their job performance.
 Confidentiality is assured.
 Information regarding the nature of the personal problem will be made available to Supervisor/Facilitators only on a "need to know" basis.

 The purposes and practices of the Company's disciplinary rules and the role of the EAP are distinctly separate in their applications.
 An employee's decision to seek prior assistance from the EAP will not be used as the basis for disciplinary action and will not be used against the employee in any disciplinary proceeding.
 On the other hand, the fact that an employee has been using the EAP will not be a defense to the imposition of disciplinary action where facts showing a violation of the Company rules are obtained outside the EAP.